pdarragh/parsing-with-zippers-paper-artifact/benchmark/README.md

 for some parsers in this suite (such as Menhir, which is LR(1)).
 We manually transformed this grammar specification to be non-left-recursive.

+### Manual Interaction

+The Makefile in this directory is used as the interface to the rest of the code.
+However, it is primarily an interface for the `pwz_bench.py` script found in this directory.
+The Makefile provides a more convenient manner of organizing and manipulating parameters across various subcommands, but if you desire you can explore the script directly.
+It contains full `--help`-style documentation for each subcommand.

 ## Parsing

 Although not necessary for running benchmarks, the resulting ASTs of each parse